LinuxForHealth/docs/docs/_sources/deployment/openshift.rst.txt

 General Requirements
 ====================

-* A `RedHat Developer Account <https://developers.redhat.com/register>`_
+* A `Red Hat Developer Account <https://developers.redhat.com/register>`_
 * The OpenShift CLI tool.
 Note: this tool is provided with the Code Ready Containers (CRC) installation.

 Code Ready Containers Setup
 ===========================

-First, download the latest Code Ready Containers release and "pull secret" from the RedHat Developer Site.
-The "pull secret" is used to enable access to RedHat image repositories within the CRC VM.
+First, download the latest Code Ready Containers release and "pull secret" from the Red Hat Developer Site.
+The "pull secret" is used to enable access to Red Hat image repositories within the CRC VM.

 To install Code Ready Containers::